Discover how Alzheimer's caregivers or those caring for an elderly loved one can modify their home to accomodate their loved one's needs.

 If you have decided to bring an elderly loved one into your home to care for, there are some special preparations that you can make ahead of time.
-Here are some preparations you should consider to accommodate your new roommate’s needs.
+Here is some expert-vetted guidance on making your home dementia-friendly, accessible and safe.

 Whatever the circumstance that brought your elderly loved one into your home, be sure to make them feel welcome.
 It can be a difficult transition to open up your home, but it is also difficult for them to leave their home and independence to move in with you.
 There are bound to be challenges ahead, and as a caregiver, you are making a great sacrifice.
 Be kind and patient, expressing compassion to your elderly loved one.
 If you are constantly treating them as if they are a burden, then you should consider other accommodations or living arrangements.
 Be empathetic towards your new roommate.